angelolab/publications/2022-Liu_etal_Pixie/README.md

 ### User-friendly Jupyter notebooks for running Pixie are available at [github.com/angelolab/ark-analysis](https://github.com/angelolab/ark-analysis).
 Please see that repository to use Pixie for your own data.

 The scripts here were used to generate the figures in the paper.
 Description of files:
-1. 0_pixelClustering_functions.R: Functions used for pixel clustering and cell clustering
+1. 0_pixelClustering_functions.R: Functions for pixel clustering and cell clustering
-2. 1_imageToMatrix.py: Converts single-channel TIFs into pixel x markers matrix, necessary before all pixel clustering
+2. 1_imageToMatrix.py: Converts single-channel TIFs into pixel x markers matrix, necessary before pixel clustering
 3. 2_pixelClustering.R: Performs pixel clustering
     - Figure 2b-c,3,4; Supp.
 Figure 2-12
 4. 3_pixelCustering_heatmaps.R: Creates heatmaps of pixel cluster expression